nsenecal/Meme-Beam/README.md

 - Copy/paste an image from the web or upload an image from your computer in the text channel specified as "INPUT" in config.py.
 - Select the check/x on the image in the channel specified as "OUTPUT."
 - Check the images folder within the project folder.
-- Set the source of an image in OBS or Streamlabs OBS to "meme.png" within the images folder.
+- Set the source of an image in OBS or Streamlabs OBS to "meme.gif" within the images folder.
 - If you want stream notifications in chat, enable that feature using streamlabs cloudbot or your own favorite chatbot.